chef-boneyard/devops-transformation-workshop/DAWWorkshop.md

 + Iteratively and incrementally build our product pitch.
 + Identify areas of waste, blockages or frustration in your current practise...
 + Remediate these within the project by evolving your practise;

+---

-+ So that your _capability to build improves continually_ as you deliver value to the customer.
+# Your _capability to build will improve continually_ as you deliver value to the customer.

 ---